-Over the tortilla chips, spread the beans evenly.
+- Over the tortilla chips, spread the beans evenly.
 Next, spread half the cheddar and half the Monterrey cheeses over the dish, reserving the remaining cheese for the top.
-Evenly sprinkle the sliced green onions over the cheese.
+Evenly sprinkle the shredded chicken, followed by the sliced green onions over the cheese.
 Cover the cheese layer with the sliced olives.
 Add the remaining cheese over the entire dish as the final layer.

 - Place dish in oven, uncovered, for 15-20 minutes or until the cheese is well-melted and the entire dish is heated through.
 Enjoy with a dollop of sour cream, some salsa or sliced avocados, if desired.

 - Get my FREE 5-Day Meal Plan plus...